Renewable energy in Costa Rica: Transportation

 The biggest obstacle to carbon neutrality is the transportation sector.
 Vehicles consume 70% of the petroleum consumed in the nation, which is 40% of the total carbon emissions.
 The primary mode of public transportation is diesel-powered buses.
 More than 50% of Costa Rica's personal passenger cars are over 20 years old with high polluting engines, though the government is beginning to propose new hybrid and plug-in electric vehicle initiatives.
 The existing rail network is limited to the Central Valley and not electrified.
-Other proposed solutions include an upgrade of the rail network (including electrification), gondolas, and trolleys in the metropolitan Costa Rican Central Valley.
+Other proposed solutions include an upgrade of the rail network (including electrification), gondolas (Tiquisia 3S Gondola Mesetransporte), and trolleys in the metropolitan Costa Rican Central Valley.

 Reliability

 Though hydroelectricity from dams is a high-density and high-power energy source, it is also highly dependent on weather conditions.
 Hydropower is reliant on rainfall and is therefore not the most reliable form of energy during seasons of drought.
 After an extreme season of drought in 2014, Costa Rica was forced to resort to diesel generators since sufficient rainfall was unavailable to power any of the hydroelectric dams.

 Solar is an energy source that is highly dependent on weather conditions and has therefore been used on a much smaller scale than hydroelectric, wind and geothermal energy.